danielleiszen/rust_signalr_client/README.md

 ```

 ## Contributing
-We welcome contributions!
-Please fork the repository and submit pull requests.
+Contributions are welcome!
+Please fork the repository and submit pull requests along with an issue or some explanation.
 Ensure your code follows the existing style and includes tests for any new functionality.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.